The Core of the Strategic Plan

 At its core, this Strategic Plan defines why the PUD undertakes its programs, projects and initiatives and further provides the framework for creating other critical governance and management tools that define WHAT the PUD will do and HOW it will do it.
-A thorough process began in early 2015 that included a series of public workshops with Commissioners and staff, input from customers, elected officials, and meetings with several key stakeholders, and the general public.
-Following a public hearing in August 2015, the PUD Board of Commissioners adopted the first Strategic Plan on December 8, 2015 under Resolution No. 700.
+A thorough process began in early 2015 that included a series a public workshops with Commissioners and staff, input from customers, elected officials, and meetings with several key stakeholders, and the general public.

 Why have a plan?

 A strategic plan is a valuable tool in guiding the PUD, its Commission and staff into the near and mid-term future.
 It is a useful mechanism for communicating the PUD’s intentions and priorities to both internal and external audiences while assuring organizational consensus and commitment to the PUD’s priorities.

 The strategic plan will be used to develop and adopt the PUD’s operating and capital budgets for the foreseeable future.

 One of several keystone documents, it will provide the structural framework for the PUD’s work, guided by state statutes and represent best management practices that guide the PUD in the operating and managing of the District.

 The 2025 Update is our current road map for projects and services through the year 2025 and beyond.

 Emerging from a global pandemic, there are no shortages of challenges for Whatcom PUD, currently ranging from insufficient broadband internet infrastructure to damaging impacts of climate change, and complex energy markets and clean energy mandates and new needs to protect our water resources.
 The 2025 Plan Update highlights goals and strategies, as a prioritized plan on how the Commission plans to meet and solve these needs.
 It was adopted by the Commission on August 9, 2022.